tthtlc/quest4science/_posts/2025-10-12-3-the-truth-behind-zombie-parasites.md

 <!-- Image Description: A close-up photo of an ant clamping onto a leaf with the characteristic fungal growth of cordyceps emerging from its head, illustrating how the parasite controls the ant's body to spread its spores. -->

-### The Truth Behind 'Zombie' Parasites That Control Animal Minds

 *By Peter Teoh, Science Writer*

 Imagine a tiny creature taking over your brain, making you act in ways that benefit it, not you.
 Sounds like a horror movie, right?
 But in the natural world, this is exactly what some parasites do—they turn their hosts into real-life zombies.
 These "zombie" parasites hijack the minds of animals, changing their behavior to spread themselves and survive.
 Let’s dive into the fascinating world of these mind-controlling invaders.